treylorswift/InfluencerToolkit/README.md

 This is to prevent people from unintentionally spamming their followers during testing.

-It is configured to send a short message to your 10 most influential followers who have 'love' mentioned in their Twitter bio .
+It is configured to send a short message to your 10 most influential followers who have 'love' mentioned in their Twitter bio.

+The first time you run it will download your follower list, which due to API rate limiting could take quite awhile if you have a lot of follwers (roughly 1 hour for 300k followers).

 Example output below: